King of the Ring (2002): Storylines

 The predominant feud from the SmackDown! brand was between Kurt Angle and Hollywood Hulk Hogan.
 At Judgment Day, Angle got his head shaved bald after losing to Edge in a Hair vs. Hair match.
 Later that night, Hogan lost the WWE Undisputed Championship to The Undertaker due to interference from SmackDown! owner Mr. McMahon.
 On the May 23 episode of SmackDown!, Angle started wearing a hairpiece with a piece of amateur wrestling headgear after being shaven bald.
 On the May 30 episode of SmackDown!, Angle interrupted a staredown between Hogan and Mr. McMahon when he nailed Hogan with a steel pipe to the back of the head.
 Later that night, Hogan cost Angle a steel cage match against Edge.
 On the June 13 episode of SmackDown!, Hogan challenged Angle to a match at King of the Ring, which Angle accepted.
 Later that night, Angle and The Undertaker attacked Hogan before their tag team match against Hogan and Triple H. After Angle and The Undertaker defeated Triple H by disqualification, Hogan went after Angle and eventually stripped Angle's wig from his head.

 The predominant feud from the Raw brand was between Ric Flair and Eddie Guerrero.
-For the previous two months, Flair had feuded with Stone Cold Steve Austin ever since the start of the brand extension where Austin was a free agent and signed with the Raw brand on the April 1 episode of Raw, following advice from Mr. McMahon and Flair.
-On the May 27 episode of Raw, Chris Benoit returned to the WWE from a neck injury that he suffered the previous year at the King of the Ring event.
+For the previous two months, Flair had feuded with "Stone Cold" Steve Austin ever since the start of the brand extension where Austin was a free agent and signed with the Raw brand on the April 1 episode of Raw, following advice from Mr. McMahon and Flair.
+On the May 27 episode of Raw, Chris Benoit returned to WWE from a neck injury that he suffered the previous year at the King of the Ring event.
 Later that night, after Guerrero lost the Intercontinental Championship to Rob Van Dam in a ladder match, Guerrero knocked Van Dam over the top rope with the ladder.
 Moments later, Austin charged to the ring and attacked Guerrero along with Flair and Arn Anderson until Benoit got to the ring and assaulted Austin, enabling Guerrero to perform a frog splash on him.
 On the June 3 episode of Raw, Austin defeated Flair in a match where Flair became Austin's servant.
 If Flair would have won, Austin would have forever been on the bench.
 However, the feud ended abruptly with Austin's unexpected departure from the company on June 10 for his refusal to lose a hotshotted match to Brock Lesnar.
-That same night, Flair lost his half of the WWE ownership to McMahon and returned to active wrestling.
+That same night, Flair lost his half of WWE's ownership to McMahon and returned to active wrestling.
 On the June 17 episode of Raw, Flair gave a speech over losing the position of Raw owner to McMahon.
 The speech was interrupted by Guerrero and Benoit.
 Flair challenged Guerrero to a match at King of the Ring, which Guerrero accepted.
 Afterwards, both Guerrero and Benoit assaulted Flair, ending with Guerrero strapping Flair in Flair's own Figure-four leglock submission hold.